geshan/geshan.github.com/posts/2023-05-15-react-toastify.md

 <img class="center" loading="lazy" src="/images/react-toastify/03react-toastify-guess-app.gif" title="Name to Nationalities guessing app with React Toastify Running" alt="Name to Nationalities guessing app with React Toastify Running">

 For your reference, all the changes is available as a [pull request](​​https://github.com/geshan/name-nationality/pull/13) on GitHub.
 You can also try out the app with React Toastify on [Netlify](https://deploy-preview-13--name-nationality.netlify.app/).
+The app uses [React Fragments](/blog/2023/02/react-fragments/) and if you want you can also add a [React Search Bar](/blog/2022/10/react-search-bar/).
 In the next section, you will find out that [React Toastify](https://www.npmjs.com/package/react-toastify) is the most popular NPM package to show toast messages.

-## NPM trends
+## Popularity of React Toastify

 Without doubts, React Toastify is the most popular NPM library to show toast message in React.
 The distant second is React Hot Toast as per [NPM Trends](https://npmtrends.com/react-confirm-alert-vs-react-hot-toast-vs-react-toastify-vs-react-toastr-vs-react-toasts) as seen below: